Wielbark culture: Genetics

-A genetic study published by the same author in Scientific Reports in 2019 examined the mtDNA of 27 individuals from a Wielbark cemetery in Masłomęcz, Poland.
+Stolarek et al. (2019) examined the mtDNA of 27 individuals from a Wielbark cemetery in Masłomęcz, Poland.
 The remains were from the 2nd to 4th centuries AD.
 Based on archaeological evidence, these individuals were assumed to be Goths.
 They were found to be mostly carriers of haplogroup H and U. The individuals displayed even closer genetic links to Iron Age populations of southern Scandinavia than those of Kowalewko did.
 Males and females at Masłomęcz were more closely related to each other than those at Kowalewko.
 They also carried fewer samples of U5b, and displayed less strong genetic links to the Yamanya culture, Corded Ware culture, Bell Beaker culture and Unetice culture than earlier Wielbark samples from Kowalewko.

-In a genetic study published in 2017, Polish researchers could successfully assign Y-DNA haplogroups to 16 individuals buried at the Kowalewko archeological site associated with the Wielbark culture.
+Zenczak et al. (2017) assigned Y-DNA haplogroups to 16 individuals buried at the Kowalewko archeological site associated with the Wielbark culture.
 In total, 8 out of 16 samples were assigned to haplogroup I1.
 Out of the samples dated to the Roman Iron Age, 3 samples belonged to haplogroup I1 under the subclade I1-L1237 of the I1-Z63 branch, one to R1b, and one to I2a2.

+Y-chromosome analysis of Goths from the Masłomęcz group cemeteries in southeastern Poland.
+A total of 14 individuals (78%) represents the Y chromosome haplogroups most closely related to the Scandinavian population.
+Thirteen individuals were classified into subclades of haplogroup I1, four to haplogroup R1a and one to haplogroup J2b.

+Stolarek et al. (2023) tested several individuals buried in Wielbark culture cemeteries.
+The Y-chromosomes were 1 E (E1b1b1a1b1a), 1 F, 5 G2a (two G2a2b2a1a1b1a1a2 and three more with derived subclades), 19 I1-M253 with SNPs below L1237, Z2039 and P109, 1 I2a1b1, 1 J2b2a1, 1 J2a1a, 2 N1a, 2 R1a1a, 1 with derived R1a-M458, and 6 R1b (three of them with SNPs below U106).

+A 2024 study published in Nature found that the population of the Wielbark culture derived 75% of their ancestry from a population similar to the people of the Scandinavian Early Iron Age.